Joseph R. Byrne

 Joseph Richard Byrne (March 22, 1921 – August 26, 1990) was a Canadian ice hockey player and coach.

 Career

 Joe Byrne learned the game of hockey from Hall of Famer Alex Connell.
-After leaving the service in 1946, he joined the New York Rangers organization and worked as a scout in the early 1950s.
+After leaving the service in 1946, he joined the New York Rangers organization.
+Joe was a scout for the Rangers farm system in Quebec in the early 1950s.
 He was hired by the Grand Falls Athletic Association to coach their hockey team and arrived in Grand Falls-Windsor, Newfoundland on December 7, 1949.
 He was involved in Newfoundland hockey as either a coach, player or referee for the next 40 years until his retirement in the summer of 1989.
 Byrne operated a sports shop at Grand Falls beginning in the early 1950s.